sreeharshrajan/awake/README.md

 > A simple bootstrap responsive website to brush up my HTML5 ad CSS3 knowledge.

-## Focus on your dreams;
+## Focus on your dreams; :smiley:

 The website has been deployed on netlify.
-Check it over here: https://vigilant-liskov-6bbc50.netlify.com/.
+Check it over here: https://awaken.netlify.app/.